-Script Monitor API · Cloudflare Page Shield docs

 Script Monitor API

-You can change the Script Monitor status and fetch a list of currently monitored scripts using the Script Monitor API.
+You can change the Page Shield status and fetch information about the currently monitored scripts using the Script Monitor API.

 For authentication instructions, refer to Getting Started: Requests in the Cloudflare API documentation.